 For something completely different: The Wall Street Journal chronicles the media turning into cheerleaders at the Olympics.
 Part of the issue here is that the non-cheering in the press box mentality is something very North American.
 In many other parts of the world the media routinely gets out their pom-poms and cheers for their athletes, and that explains why it would be very visibly present at a world event like the Olympics.
 That explains why I once saw the Japanese media shower Daisuke Matsuzaka with a birthday cake, gifts and a singing of Happy Birthday in the Red Sox clubhouse.
 Its seems odd to us, but it happens in a lot of other corners of the world.

-Here are all the links from around the hockey world, and what I’m reading while honoring and remembering those that paid the ultimate sacrifice to protect our freed on this Memorial Day.
+Here are all the links from around the hockey world, and what I’m reading with the Olympics coming to a close . . .

 -- FOH (Friend of Haggs) Kirk Luedeke sorts through the aftermath for the Bruins after losing out on Jimmy Vesey.

 -- Detroit Red Wings GM Ken Holland gave an interview where he said the Red Wings aren’t Stanley Cup contenders this season.